gingertris/Tris-Field/README.md

-# Tris' Field
+# The Pitch
 My attempt at a recreation of Psyonix and Rival Esports' *The Field*.

-# How will Tris’ Field work?
+# How will The Pitch work?

 There will be 2 divisions: **Open Division** and **Closed Division**.